Tripelennamine: Pharmacodynamics

 Tripelennamine acts primarily as an antihistamine, or H1 receptor antagonist.
 It has little to no anticholinergic activity, with 180-fold selectivity for the H1 receptor over the muscarinic acetylcholine receptors (for comparison, diphenhydramine had 20-fold selectivity for the H1 receptor).
 In addition to its antihistamine properties, tripelennamine also acts as a weak serotonin-norepinephrine-dopamine reuptake inhibitor (SNDRI).

 Pharmacokinetics

 The elimination half-life of tripelennamine is 4 to 6 hours.
 In a clinical study, the half-life of tripelennamine following intramuscular injection of 50 to 100 mg was 2.9 to 4.4 hours.

 History

-Tripelennamine was first synthesized in 1946 by Carl Djerassi, working in the laboratory of Charles Huttrer at CIBA, shortly after Djerassi got his B.S.
-It was his first patent.
+Tripelennamine was patented in 1946 by Carl Djerassi and colleagues, working at CIBA in New Jersey.

 Society and culture

 Availability

-Tripelennamine is no longer available in the United States.
+Tripelennamine is available in the United States under the brand name PBZ OTC.